micmejia/bible-dump/AMPC/Galatians/Gal 6.md

-See with what large letters I am writing with my own hand. [[^k]Mark carefully these closing words of mine.]
+See with what large letters I am writing with my own hand.
+[Mark carefully these closing words of mine.]